open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

     and work better on logs (where there is no span kind)
   - More consistency around using the `http.request.*` and `http.response.*`
     namespaces
-- Further alignment with Prometheus by adopting seconds as the standard unit for metrics
+- Improved consistency with Prometheus through standardization on seconds for metric units.
 - Streamlined attribute capture by omitting less useful attributes, reducing telemetry capture, processing, and storage costs.
 - Clarified the definition of default values, eliminating ambiguities when